Classifying Anomalies THrough Outer Density Estimation (CATHODE): Results

+Firstly, there is a correlation at the percent level between the chosen features in $x$ within the original LHCO R\&D dataset with the search variable ($m_{JJ}$).
+Since \cwola{} Hunting is very sensitive to correlations, this small correlation is sufficient to degrade the performance compared to that of \cathode{}.
+Details of the correlation study can be found in Sec.~\ref{sec:shiftedresults}.
+Secondly, \cwola{} Hunting is limited to only using the events within the sidebands to train the classifier (approximately 65,000 events), while \cathode{} is able to {\it oversample} events from the background model (here 200,000 events are used).
+These additional events for training allow for a significant performance enhancement of the \cathode{} method.
+Further details on the effects of oversampling are studied in Sec.~\ref{subsec:oversampling}.

 \item Next we turn to the comparison between \cathode{} and the simulation-dependent methods.
-The fact that \cathode{} is only marginally worse than the idealized anomaly detector (in fact, they are overlapping within their respective error bands almost everywhere) is truly striking.
-The idealized anomaly detector is meant to provide an upper bound on the performance of any data vs.\ background anomaly detection method.
-The fact that the \cathode{} method is nearly saturating it indicates that \cathode{} is achieving close to optimal performance on the LHCO R\&D dataset.
-Evidently, the background in the SR is being extremely well modeled by the interpolated conditional density estimator.
+Recall that the idealized anomaly detector is meant to provide an upper bound on the performance of any data vs.\ background anomaly detection method.
+Therefore, it is remarkable that \cathode{} achieves essentially the same performance as the idealized anomaly detector.
+The nearly optimal sensitivity of the \cathode{} method to the signal in the LHCO R\&D dataset indicates that interpolated density estimator is modeling the background in the SR with very high fidelity.

-\item Finally, we see from Fig.~\ref{fig:comparison} that while \cathode{} and the idealized anomaly detector are outperformed by the supervised classifier at higher signal efficiencies, at lower signal efficiencies their performances are all increasingly comparable.
-The behavior at high signal efficiency may be explained by the fact that there is simply too much background to find the signal; meanwhile, at low signal efficiency, the signal is sufficiently localized and the background is sufficiently reduced that the idealized anomaly detector and \cathode{} are able to pick it out nearly optimally.
-It is worth noting that most jet taggers operate at signal efficiencies (well) below 50\% and so the high signal efficiency region is likely irrelevant.
+\item Finally, we see from Fig.~\ref{fig:comparison} that while \cathode{} and the idealized anomaly detector are outperformed by the supervised classifier everywhere (as is to be expected), the difference is larger at higher signal efficiencies.
+This may be explained by the fact that at higher signal efficiencies, there is simply too much background to find the signal; meanwhile, at lower signal efficiency, the signal is sufficiently localized and the background is sufficiently reduced that the idealized anomaly detector and \cathode{} are more easily able to pick it out.

 \end{itemize}